 Why is the status quo changing?

-The removal of anywhere from 5% to 10% for sales tax was a boon for ecommerce, but a thorn in the side of brick-and-mortar business everywhere because they believed they were at a competitive disadvantage.
+The removal of anywhere from five percent to 10 percent for sales tax was a boon for ecommerce, but a thorn in the side of brick-and-mortar business everywhere because they believed they were at a competitive disadvantage.